Other articles might like:

 I also sell wick trimmers and snuffers for candle care, but I don’t produce those accessories myself.
 Perhaps I will experiment with diffusers down the line, but I don’t have any plans for the immediate future.

 One thing I was conscious of when picking my business name was not to pigeonhole myself into one category.
 That’s why the business name isn’t “St. Brown & Co.
 Candles.”
 St. Brown & Co. could be anything.
 Yet to be seen, but full of possibilities.

 I have hired a Marketing Assistant and we have already successfully landed some wholesale accounts.
-We’ve done collaboration candles with real estate agents for closing gifts, and we have consistent pop-up shops.
-We also just got St. Brown & Co. into our first boutique.
+We’ve collaborated with real estate agents for closing gifts, and we have consistent pop-up shops.
+We also have St. Brown & Co. in boutiques.